TRACKING: Winter Storm Friday Night & Saturday

-Quiet weather tonight with a partly cloudy sky and a light wind.
-The wind increases from the east Friday as we wait for the winter storm to arrive late in the day.
-Temperatures warm into the upper 40s in the afternoon.
-Rain arrives late in the afternoon southwest of I-380.
-As the moisture spreads northeast the temperatures will begin to drop with a changeover to snow by midnight for areas north of Iowa City.
-A strong east wind will have gusts to 35 mph Friday night and Saturday morning.

-Snow continues Saturday morning and begins to taper off early in the afternoon.
+WINTER WEATHER ADVISORY for Johnson, Iowa and Allamakee Counties for tonight through Saturday, including Iowa City

+Rain tracks in today and the winds will pick up from the east at 10-20 mph and will gust to 30 mph at times.
+As cold air is pulled into the system this evening through tonight, rain will mix with and then change to snow.
+The snow will be heavy at times and will reduce visibilities and could coat surfaces with a wet, heavy, slushy snow through much of Saturday.

 Snow accumulations across much of eastern Iowa will be 4-7”.
 Isolated higher amounts (8” or 9”) are possible in a narrow band from New Hampton to Oelwein to Monticello.
 Areas south of Iowa City, snow amounts are less than 2”.
+These amounts will vary as a very sharp cutoff is expected... rain will mix with snow and may change back and forth a few times.
+The ground is warm and there will be melting as the snow falls, especially on treated surfaces.

 Travel will be hazardous late Friday night through early Saturday afternoon.
-Heavy snow and reduced visibility due to the blowing snow.
+Heavy snow and reduced visibility due to the falling and blowing snow.
 Allow extra time to get to your destination if you must travel.
-It will be a heavy wet snow.
+It will be a heavy, wet, slushy snow.
 Use caution when shoveling it.

 Sunday is dry and breezy with highs in the 30s.